directory

 First Murderer Take him over the costard with the hilts of thy

-sword, and then we will chop him in the malmsey-butt
+sword, and then throw him into the malmsey-butt

 in the next room.
 160

-Second Murderer O excellent devise! make a sop of him.
+Second Murderer O excellent device! make a sop of him.

 CLARENCE Where art thou, keeper? give me a cup of wine.